 Come up with your own favorite Grinch theme slimes:

-What’s the science behind the slime?
-The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
-This is called cross linking!
+What’s slime science all about?
+The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl acetate) glue and forms this cool stretchy substance.
+This is called cross-linking!

 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

-When you add the borate ions to the mixture, it starts to connect these long strands together.
-They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
+You add the borate ions to the mixture, and it then starts to connect these long strands together.
+They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubbery like slime!
 Slime is a polymer.

 If you don’t want to use saline solution as per this recipe, you can absolutely test out one of our other basic recipes using liquid starch or borax powder.
 We have tested all three recipes with equal success!